-Government capital grants are capitalised, held as deferred income and recognised in income over the expected useful life of the asset, under the accrual model as permitted by FRS 102.
+Government capital grants are held as a creditor, and recognised in income over the expected useful life of the asset, under the accrual model as permitted by FRS 102.
 Other capital grants are recognised in income when the College is entitled to the funds subject to any performance related conditions being met.
 Income received in advance of performance related conditions being met is recognised as deferred income within creditors on the Balance Sheet and released to income as conditions are met.